 Emergency sick calls may be made to the Rectory at any time.
 If surgery or admission to the hospital is scheduled, call the Rectory ahead of time to make arrangements to receive the Sacrament of the Sick.

 Please notify the Rectory, either directly or through a family member, when you become a patient in a hospital or a resident of a nursing home.

 Parish Summary of Operations

-Please take a moment to review our Summary of Operations for the fiscal year ending June 30th.
+Please take a moment to review our Results Summary 2014 for the fiscal year ending June 30th.
 Thank you.